The Wedgwood family

-He had a life-long passion for Shakespeare and the music of J S Bach, and the composer, Gustav Holst, was one of his closest friends.
+He had a life-long passion for Shakespeare and the music of J S Bach.
+The composer, Gustav Holst, was one of his closest friends.

 Feel close to his creative genius

 Vaughan Williams was a modest man and wanted his legacy to be the music he left behind.
-With this in mind we invite you to relax and enjoy visiting Leith Hill Place where he grew up and experience the joy of his music as you do so.
+With this in mind we invite you to relax and enjoy visiting Leith Hill Place where he grew up.
+Please also experience the joy of his music while you are here.